 Will you use all of the above types of accounts in accounting?

 The types of accounts you use depend on the accounting method you select for your business.
 You can choose between cash-basis, modified cash-basis, and accrual accounting.

-If you use cash-basis accounting, you do not use liability accounts like accounts payable.
+If you use cash-basis accounting, do not use liability accounts like accounts payable and long-term liabilities.

 Modified cash-basis and accrual accounting use the same accounts, which are advanced accounts such as AP and long-term liabilities.